BlueColorsin/Ghost-s-Utilities/README.md

 # Ghost's Utilities

-Ghost's Utilities or more known as GhostUtil is a module/addon to Psych Engine to make programmer more easier and tidier.
+Ghost's Utilities or more known as GhostUtil is a module/addon to Psych Engine to make programming more easier and tidier.
 GhostUtil provides a lot of unique variables and functions for you to mess around!

 ## The Basics